wustlcse237sp20/project-studentmanagementtool/README.md

   * Our interface is not complete yet, but we will be working on it.
 We need to work on wrapping for the news headlines, a refresh button for the news headlines, and we also need to add GUI components for our other tools.

 * What commands are needed to compile and run your code from the command line (or better yet, provide a script that people can use to run your program!)
   * To run the GPA calculator, in the src folder of our project, run the command 'java GPACalculator.java' and the program will run.
-To run the UI interface, go to the src folder and run StudentManagerUI.java.
+  To run the UI interface, go to the src folder and run the command 'javac StudentManagerUI.java' followed by the command 'java StudentManagerUI'